 - a.
 Place the tubes against a magnetic rack (high position) and wait for all the beads to bind to the magnet (~2 min: liquid should be clear). - b.
-Remove the clear supernatant with a pipette and discard, while still keeping the tubes in the magnetic rack.
+Remove the clear supernatant with a pipette and discard, while still keeping the tubes in the magnetic rack. - c.
+Resuspend beads in 125 μL of Bead Storage Buffer. - d.

-d.
 Store tubes at 4°C overnight.
 Do not freeze sublibraries.